jrandj/java-11/README.md

 1. Key rules for interfaces are shown below:
     * Members of an interface are always public, even if not declared that way.
 The compiler will generate an error if you define them as private or protected.
 From Java 9 an interface can have private methods.
     * An interface is always abstract.
     * All variables are implicitly public, static and final.
+Static methods are assumed to be public if not otherwise marked.
+Non-static methods must be explicitly marked private or default.

 1. Methods that interfaces can contain are shown below:
     * Abstract methods.
 Contain only declarations.
 An example is shown below: